lextm/jekyll-theme-chirpy/_posts/2007-1-17-hardquery-report-5-3-2-rc-2-is-out.md

 Now the bug is fixed and I am releasing a new build.

-I’d like to say thank you again for all my dear friends for your support.
+I'd like to say thank you again for all my dear friends for your support.
 And what I can do to pay back is working hard on this project in the future.

 Stay tuned.